Selenium

 -

 Generate your security token through the Perfecto UI.
-For more info, see Generate security tokens.
+For more info, see Generate a security token.

 -